 San Diego wasn’t exactly in on the ground floor when the coffee boom of the ’90’s hit, but it has taken great strides to catch up since then, and it can now boast of some of the finest coffee shops in the country.
 There is hardly a single neighborhood in the city which lacks its own warm, friendly cafe where locals and visitors can sit down and enjoy their favorite brew, and chat with friends.
-There are too many exceptional establishments to list them all in a ‘best of’ article like this, but the ones described below are at least representative of some of the terrific shops all over the city.
+There are too many exceptional establishments to list them all in a ‘best of’ article like this, but the ones described below are at best coffee shops in San Diego.

 Ironsmith Coffee Roasters

 This is an extremely popular café situated in Encinitas, and you’ll be able to get what you want very quickly, and in a friendly manner.
 They take quality very seriously, managing the process right from the beginning with beans sourced from Ethiopia, Colombia, and Guatemala.
 Coffee is roasted under computer control to assure precision and quality, and all this is greatly appreciated by their numerous fans.

 Coava coffee is the word used to describe unroasted or green coffee, and this shop was originated in 2008 by an owner who repaired motorcycles to raise the money he needed for his coffee shop.
 In the years since then, the little garage coffee shop that he started has soared into prominence, and has become one of the premier roasters in the country.
 Whether you prefer an espresso, a regular coffee, or a cold brew, you will be sure to get the perfect drink here.